Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 **What is encapsulation?
 Why is it useful?**

 Encapsulation is the separation of implementation from interface.
 It hides the implementation details of a type.
 It is useful because users can use the object and all its public methods without knowing implementation details.

+## Exercise 7.19

+**Indicate which members of your Person class you would declare as public and which you would declare as private.
+Explain your choice.**

+I will declare `constructors, getName(), getAddress()` as public and declare members `name, address` as private.

+I do not want users to have direct access to class members since users may modify each member's value which is not what we want.
+Instead we will provide appropriate access functions(such as `getName` and `getAddress`) to enable users to get what they want but not modify original values.